LukeMcGurdy/sass-solar-system/README.md

 # sass-solar-system
-A sass built solar system
+A solar system built with Sass and HTML